-The actuarial assumptions that determined the total pension liability as of December 31, 2015, were based on the results of an actuarial experience study for the period January 1, 2009 through December 31, 2012, except for mortality assumptions.
-Mortality assumptions were updated for the 2015 valuation to reflect projected improvements.
+The actuarial assumptions that determined the total pension liability as of December 31, 2016, were based on the results of an actuarial experience study for the period January 1, 2009 through December 31, 2012, except where required to be different by GASB 68.

-The long-term expected rate of return on pension plan investments is 8.0%.
+The long-term expected rate of return on pension plan investments is 8.10%.
 The pension plan's policy in regard to the allocation of invested assets is established and may be amended by the TCDRS Board of Trustees.
-The application of the investment return assumption was changed for purposes of determining plan liabilities in the 2015 actuarial valuation.
-All plan liabilities are now valued using an 8% discount rate.
-Previously, some liabilities were valued using a 7% discount rate and others were valued using a 9% discount rate.